nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 title: User Guide
 ---

-Trackr is a **desktop app for managing deliveries for your business, optimised for the use of Command Line Interface**, while still having the benefits of a Graphical User Interface (GUI).
+Trackr is a **desktop app for managing deliveries for your business, optimised for the use of Command Line Interface (CLI)**, while still having the benefits of a Graphical User Interface (GUI).
 If you are a busy home business owner who hates excel or is on a time crunch, this is for you.

-This guide shows you the relevant information for setting up and using Trackr.
+This guide shows you the relevant information for setting up and using Trackr to manage your suppliers, orders and tasks.

 You can click on any of the links below to navigate to the respective sections for more information.